kristianserrano/3d-bennies/README.md

 This module is a fork of [More Bennies - SWADE](https://github.com/brunocalado/swade-more-bennies) developed by brunocalado#1650.
 It allows you to select 3d models of objects as your Bennies.

-3D Bennies has several custom modifications of the original module.
+3D Bennies makes several changes to the original module.

 - Strictly places control of selecting the Benny in the GM's hands.
 - Includes only a subset of models available.